 WHAT WE WANT

-There are so many things that we want to achieve with this Kindred Studios but longevity is essential.
+There are so many things that we want to achieve with Kindred Studios but longevity in a building is essential for us to deliver our key objectives.
 In a place and time that values commercial above community, we plan to go against the grain and: